Meett1407/sql_healthcare_p2/README.md

 This project provides a well-rounded introduction to SQL for data analysts, covering database setup, data cleaning, EDA, and healthcare-focused SQL queries.
 The findings can assist healthcare providers in making data-driven decisions by understanding patient demographics, treatment outcomes, and healthcare trends.

 ## How to Use

-1.**Clone the Repository**: Clone this project repository from GitHub.
+1. **Clone the Repository**: Clone this project repository from GitHub.
-2.**Set Up the Database**: Run the SQL scripts provided in the database_setup.sql file to create and populate the database.
+2. **Set Up the Database**: Run the SQL scripts provided in the database_setup.sql file to create and populate the database.
-3.**Run the Queries**: Use the SQL queries provided in the analysis_queries.sql file to perform your analysis.
+3. **Run the Queries**: Use the SQL queries provided in the analysis_queries.sql file to perform your analysis.
-4.**Explore and Modify**: Feel free to modify the queries to explore different aspects of the dataset or answer additional business questions.
+4. **Explore and Modify**: Feel free to modify the queries to explore different aspects of the dataset or answer additional business questions.

 ## Author - Meet Limbani
 This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
 If you have any questions, feedback, or would like to collaborate, feel free to get in touch!